ms-Noone/cybersecurity/CTF/Over-The-Wire/Bandits/Bandits11-15.md

 `7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4`  _#Passwords shown are from OverTheWire Bandit and reset periodically_

 ## 🔑 Level 12 → Level 13
-**Goal:** Retrieve the password stored in `data.txt` where the file is compressed multiple time using different formats
+**Goal:** Retrieve the password stored in `data.txt` where the file is compressed multiple times using different formats

 **Steps:**
-  - The solution steps will be separated into 3 main task: Setting up temporary directory, revert hexdump and decompressing
+  - The solution steps will be divided into 3 main task: Setting up a temporary directory, revert the hexdump and decompressing the file

 <ins>**_Setting Up Temporary Directory_**</ins>